andra-putra/fedora-copland/README.md

 # Tob-Fedora Rice/Theme

-This repository contains my personal Fedora setup configurations, including GNOME settings, custom keyboard layouts, and various dotfiles.
+My personal Fedora setup configs, including GNOME settings, custom keyboard layouts, and various dotfiles.
+Does this count as a rice already?
+Whatever, I like it so far.
+Might consider trying out SWAY in the future.

 ## Screenshots